Stefan Sagmeister: It’s Getting Better

+Better and Better (Besser und Besser)

+Better and Better (German: Besser und Besser) is a site‑specific installation presented at an altitude of over 3,000 metres in Sölden, Tyrol, Austria.

+This project situates Sagmeister’s visual interventions in a high‑altitude location, integrating historic paintings with contemporary graphic inserts that often visualize local Austrian data.
+The setting the Ice Q glass cube at the mountaintop emphasizes the context of the works and the long‑term perspective that Sagmeister’s exhibitions explore.

 Awards

 Sagmeister received a Grammy Award in 2005 in the Best Boxed or Special Limited Edition Package category for art directing Once in a Lifetime box set by Talking Heads.
 He received a second Grammy Award for his design of the David Byrne and Brian Eno album Everything That Happens Will Happen Today in the Grammy Award for Best Recording Package category on January 31, 2010.

 In 2005, Sagmeister won the National Design Award for Communications from the Cooper-Hewitt National Design Museum.
+He received the 2009 Lucky Strike Designer Award.
 In 2013 Sagmeister was awarded the Golden Medal of Honor of the Republic of Austria.

-In 2018 he was voted Austrian of the Year by the Austrian newspaper Die Presse.
+In 2018, he was voted Austrian of the Year by the Austrian newspaper Die Presse.